nathschwarz/pacogen/README.md

     /*
      * Get runner.
      */
-    public int getrunner(String[] args) {
+    public int getRunner(String[] args) {
         return runner;
     }
 }
 ```
-And you have a complete java-class prepared, ready to start coding!
+And you have a complete java-class prepared, ready to start coding, the functionname is even in camelcase!

 The parameters for the function-flag is set as `$functiontemplatename:$functionname` - means the the string in front of the colon (`$functiontemplatename`) is the name of the template-file in your templates-folder (e.g. `get.function.java`.
 The string after the colon (`$functionname`) determines the name of the function in the generated file.